 While the leads Catherine was able to get from this were ignored by the Assistant District Attorney, Catherine still had the notes she took, and she showed them to Chad Lewis and Larry Fisk.
 Joe’s testimony confirmed what she had found out.

 Many Personal Experiences:

-Probably in the spirit of serving their guests, both alive and dead, the hotel wishes not to disturb poor Helen any more than she already was, perhaps wanting her to find the peace she had in their service-oriented hotel.
+Probably in the interest of serving their guests, both alive and in spirit, the hotel wishes not to disturb poor Helen any more than she already has been.
+Perhaps they simply want her to find the peace she had while alive in their service-oriented hotel.

 20 2nd Ave SW